Toyota Yaris Cross hybrid performance, engine & drive

 While CVT gearboxes generally haven't impressed in cars we’ve tested in the past, the Yaris Cross' transmission is fairly well behaved; it’s very difficult to detect the changing from petrol to electric power with no sudden surges or roaring from the engine.

 The Yaris Cross has pretty good body control in corners for a compact SUV and feels relatively composed on the road.
 Its steering is also good, but the ride may be too firm for some.
 It’s not the most scintillating compact SUV you can buy right now, but it feels solid.
+The new GR Sport trim promises better steering than other versions, although we can’t say for sure until we’ve tested it ourselves.

 In This Review